hananwanii/todo-list-api/README.md

 # Getting Started

 To get started with the project, you will need to install Node.js and npm.
-Once you have installed Node.js and npm, you can clone the project from GitHub:

-Once you have cloned the project,  the dependencies automatically get instaled:

 # npm install
+Then run npm install after downloading the code

 # Notice :
-<h5> You need to edit environment variable file with your mongodb database string URL </h5>
+<h5> You need to edit environment variable file with your mongodb database URL </h5>

 # Start the project